 Myth #1 – Your Money Isn’t Safe with Robo Advisors

 Starting and managing your own investment accounts online might sound like a risky venture, but in reality, the major robo-advising companies are SEC-registered and regulated like other investment firms.
 Furthermore, if you invest with Betterment Securities, your assets up to $500,000 per account are protected through the Securities Investors Protection Corporation (SIPC) to ensure against any potential Betterment’s financial insolvency and/or missing funds from your accounts.

-Data through online-based robo advisors is also protected in secure facilities, and there are multiple security features in place to protect your personal information and your funds through your online account.
+Data from online-based robo advisors are also protected in secure facilities, and there are multiple security features in place to protect your personal information and your funds through your online account.